srampinogroup/coding-in-chemistry/verlet/verlet.md

 v_{k+1} = v_k + \frac{\tau}{2m} (f_k + f_{k+1})
 $$

-Such scheme can be easily generalized to the many-atom, higher dimensional case.
+Such scheme can be easily generalized to the many-particle, higher dimensional case.
 For a system of $N$ particles in three-dimensional space, the potential is a function of the positions of the particles $\\{\boldsymbol{r}_a\\}$.
-The force acting on the $a$-th atom will then be:
+The force acting on the $a$-th particle will then be:

 $$
 \boldsymbol{f}^{(a)} = - \nabla^{(a)} V (\\{\boldsymbol{r}_a\\})